-This year’s shortlist is a diverse selection of international artists spanning different generations and cultures.
-It includes some of the pioneers of current contemporary art practice on the world stage.
+The shortlist for Artes Mundi 8 was a diverse selection of international artists spanning different generations and cultures.
+It included some of the pioneers of current contemporary art practice on the world stage.
 26.10.2018 – 24.02.2019

 The shortlist for Artes Mundi 7 in 2016 brought together 6 international contemporary artists who directly engage with everyday life through their practice and who explore contemporary social issues across the globe.

 UK, contemporary-artist John Akomfrah was chosen from a shortlist of 6 of the world’s most important artists to win the UK’s leading prize for international contemporary art, Artes Mundi 7.

 In 2014, the shortlist for Artes Mundi 6 was a diverse selection of international artists spanning different generations and cultures.
 It included some of the pioneers of current contemporary art practice on the world stage, and the opportunity to showcase their work in this major exhibition was a huge cultural coup for Wales.